Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/ui-app.md

 ```

 <a name="fundamentals"></a>
-## Handling the application fundamentals
+## Handle the application fundamentals

 The [Tizen.Applications](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.html)
 namespace is a simple framework all Tizen .NET applications are based